-This policy meets the requirements of the UK GDPR following the incorporation of the EU GDPR into UK legislation, with some amendments outlined in the The Data Protiection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2020 and the provisions of the Data Protection Act 2018 (DPA 2018).
-It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR.
+This policy meets the requirements of the GDPR and the provisions of the Data Protection Act 2018 (DPA 2018).
+It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR and the ICO's code of practice for subject access requests.